-We have a dedicated faculty and staff here at King Edward who are anxious to help you in any way they can.
-Check the calendar for the services we offer and contact any of us for advice and assistance.
+We have a dedicated and well-trained faculty and staff here at King Edward Campus; they are prepared to help you in any way they can.
+Study this calendar for the programs, courses and services available to you and, if you require additional information, please do not hesitate to ask for advice and assistance.